There is such confusion in

 Paul say’s in 2 Cor.
 The letter killeth but the Spirit bringeth life.
 I am astounded how people only want to look at individual verses, but I guess this comes from our Greek mindset, and our penchant to systematic theology, another Greek idea, rather than seeing theology as the Hebrew does as a whole unit, unable to be separated.
 The Greek way is like dissecting a frog and in the end all you have is dead theology.
 That is exactly what systematic theology alone does.

-Jesus in Matt 5:31 – 32 begins the New Testament teaching on this issue, however to look at Matthew outside the context of the Old Testament leads to error.
+Old Testament leads to error.
 The issue has to be understood in the Hebrew way.
 The above verses must be looked at in the framework of these Old Testament passages.

 a) Dueteronomy 24:1 – 4, is the basic text on divorce and remarriage.